signalogic/SigSRF_SDK/README.md

     3) Signalogic Install Check

-    4) exit
+    4) Exit

 •	Option 1) will perform a full Signalogic software installation.
 On choosing this option, the install script will ask for software installation path and then proceed

 •	Option 2) will perform a software uninstall.This option can be used for a full software uninstall; it may also be useful in case of errors or a need to repeat the installation process

-•	Option 3) This option is for diagnostic purpose. if there is any issue in sw installation or using Signalogic module etc..., user can choose this option whoch will create DirectCore_diagnostic_report_XXX.txt showing sucessfully/unsuccessfully installed software parts that can help debug the issue
+•	Option 3) is for diagnostic purposes.
+If there is any issue in sw installation or using Signalogic module etc..., user can choose this option whoch will create DirectCore_diagnostic_report_XXX.txt showing sucessfully/unsuccessfully installed software parts that can help debug the issue

+**NOTE: As shown above, in the Script/Diagnostic Reports naming convention, XXX can be the version number or date/time stamp which can change with new updates**

 #RAR Packages
 There are seperate RAR packages has been provided for different Operating Systems and thier versions for example,